jsoconno/terraflow/docs.md

   --ignore-attribute TEXT        Attributes to ignore in the configuration.
   --dynamic-block TEXT           Blocks to make dynamic in the configuration.
   --ignore-block TEXT            Blocks to ignore in the configuration.
+  --add-documentation-url        Add a link to the documentation above the
+                                 resource.
   --add-descriptions             Add descriptions inline with the code for all
                                  resource attributes.
   --required-blocks-only         Only include required blocks in the resource